 Being listened to can be an empowering experience for a victim who has been abused.
 Acknowledge that the victim is the expert on the subject of his/her own life and his/her experiences.
 He/she should not be pushed into making decisions.

 ‘That must have been frightening for you.’

 Validate the decision to disclose

-‘I understand it could be very difficult for you to talk about this.’
+‘I understand it is very difficult for you to talk about this.’

-Emphasize the unacceptability of violence but do not judge the perpetrator
+Emphasise the unacceptability of violence, but do not judge the perpetrator

 ‘Violence is unacceptable.
 You do not deserve to be treated this way.’